JBShady/COD5-Remastered/README.md

 * All maps have the same glow effect when the box is opened
 * Added "no purchase" sound effect when player does not have enough points
 * Fixed Mystery Box playing the debris sound for other players after every use once moving locations
+* Fixed Mystery Box playing the lid close sound when floating away during a Teddy Bear even though the lid never closes
 * Fixed Wonder Weapon stinger sound effect sometimes not playing
 * Der Riese & Shi No Numa boxes now share equal weighted odds for Wonder Weapons, which have also been slightly rebalanced
 * Verrückt & Nacht Der Untoten boxes remain a full lottery, except for the Teddy Bear which is still slightly less forgiving than on later maps